bbmokhtari/django-translations/docs/reference/querysets.rst

              langs=['de']
          )

-      To translate the :class:`TranslatableQuerySet` in a language:
+      To translate the :class:`TranslatableQuerySet` (an instance) in a language:

       .. testcode:: translate

          from sample.models import Continent

+         # translate the instance
+         europe = Continent.objects.translate('de').get(code='EU')

+         print(europe)

+      .. testoutput:: translate

+         Europa

+      To translate the :class:`TranslatableQuerySet` (a queryset) in a language:

+      .. testcode:: translate

+         from sample.models import Continent

          # translate the queryset
-         continents = Continent.objects.translate('de')
+         continents = Continent.objects.translate('de').all()

          print(continents)